Pseudo-Rehearsal: Achieving Deep Reinforcement Learning without Catastrophic Forgetting: The RePR Model

 \subsubsection{Training the Short-Term DQN}

 When there is a new task to be learnt, the short-term DQN is reinitialised and trained solely on the task using the standard DQN loss function (Equation~\ref{dqn-loss}).
-A summary of the information flow while training the STM system can be found in Fig.~\ref{STM-training}.
+A summary of the information flow while training the STM system can be found in Fig.~\ref{STM-training} and the related pseudo-code can be found in the appendices as Algorithm~\ref{stm-alg}.